htetpaihtun/docker-for-my-friends/chapter-4/README.md

 68ab3eb4c0e7   nginx                                 "/docker-entrypoint.…"   2 minutes ago   Up 19 seconds               80/tcp    restart-always-nginx
 ````
 You can see that only unless-stopped-nginx has been restarted.
-We will talk about "on-failure" policy in next section.

 ---